 We estimate a dynamic model of the decision to close a troubled bank.
 Regulators trade off an aversion to closing banks against the risk that allowing a bank to continue will raise the eventual costs to the deposit insurance fund.
 Using a conditional choice probability approach, we estimate the costs associated with closing banks, both in direct costs to the insurance fund and in other costs perceived by regulators, either social or personal.
 We find that delayed closures were driven by a desire to defer costs, an aversion to closing the largest and smallest troubled banks, and political influence.

-"The Trust Alternative" (with Indraneel Chakraborty and Alessio Saretto)
+"Can a Platform-Pays Mechanism reduce Credit Ratings Bias?" (with Indraneel Chakraborty and Alessio Saretto)

-"Investment, Cash Flow, and the Structure of Corporate Debt Covenants" (with Richard Lowery)
+"Agency Costs, Information, and the Structure of Corporate Debt Covenants" (with Richard Lowery)

 We analyze the determinants of covenant structure in private debt contracts.
 While previous studies have demonstrated a relationship between firm characteristics and the overall strictness of loan contracts, few studies have examined why covenants are written on a range of accounting variables and what determines their selective use.
 Using a simple model of firm investment where firms face uncertain cash flows and investment opportunities, we characterize the conditions under which it is optimal for a debt contract to specify a restriction on investment or to specify a minimum cash flow realization.
 Consistent with this model, we find that the application of covenants based on these variables is not necessarily monotonic in firm risk.
 While the financially riskiest firms tend to employ capital expenditure covenants, cash flow and net worth covenants are most common among moderately risky firms with greater profitability and firms with stronger banking relationships.
 The results also highlight the importance of debt covenants in both mitigating agency frictions and maximizing the value of future private information.